Rickydam/Paint-Replica/README.md

 # Paint-Replica
-A picture editor similar to Windows Paint.
+A paint program similar to Windows Paint.